Ast3risk-ops/Gaming-on-Linux/nvida.md

 # Making Nvida as Default on Optimus Deveices

-just open the app click it in the taskbar in system tray and make nvida as default and done
+Just open the app, click it in the system tray, mark nvida as default and you're done!